mattrips/scratchPad/Welcome file.md

 ## Create files and folders

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.[^2]
-[^2]: **This Special Note.**  An Interesting Twist This explains the interesting twist.
+[^2]: *This Special Note.*
+This explains the interesting twist.
+All your files and folders are presented as a tree in the file explorer.
+You can switch from one to another by clicking a file in the tree.
 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.

 ## Switch to another file